any1/wayvnc/CONTRIBUTING.md

 This project follows the the
-[Linux kernel's style guide](https://www.kernel.org/doc/html/latest/process/coding-style.html#codingstyle) as far as coding style is concererned, with the following exceptions:
+[Linux kernel's style guide](https://www.kernel.org/doc/html/latest/process/coding-style.html#codingstyle) as far as coding style is concerned, with the following exceptions:

  * When declaring pointer variables, the asterisk (`*`) is placed on the left with the type rather than the variable name.
 Declaring multiple variables in